flipz357/flipz357.github.io/blog/blog.md

 [How to hack an AMR Parsing evaluation -- and what to do about it](https://www.juriopitz.com/2023/10/04/hacking-a-metric.html)

-*We score 100 points on a popular NLP parsing benchmark with a simple hack!*
+*We score 100 points on a popular NLP parsing benchmark with a simple hack!
+We also see how we can evaluate such parser more properly and safely.*